 AR004M-2-X M4 RIS Full Metal AEG

 The ClaThe Classic Army M4A1 RIS is the standard in professional level full metal carbines.
 It has a realistic full metal body, functional selector switch, and a rock solid one piece outer barrel.
 A quad rail interface system allows for mounting lights, lasers, and other accessories.
 It also includes with 2 rail panel covers.
 This gun comes with a removable vertical grip for extra stability and comfort, as well as an ambidextrous rear sling adapter for fast sling transitioning.
 Each gun has an individual serial number.
-2x 300 round magazines are also included.
+A 300 round magazine is also included.

 Internally, the gun has a 9mm bearing gearbox, wire cut steel 21:1 ratio gears, inline mosfet protected trigger contacts, stainless steel bore up cylinder, aluminum bore-up cylinder head, metal spring guide with bearing, 6.03mm tightbore barrel, silver low resistance trigger wiring, and a quick change spring system.
 The wiring utilizes a low heat deans plug and comes with an adapter for tamiya connector batteries.
 This gun is lipo-ready right out of the box.
 It will shoot 375-400 fps using 0.20g BBs and 800-900 rpm using a 9.6V battery.
 The quick change spring system allows for fast and easy spring changes without having to go into the gearbox.